 What are push notifications?

-The real potential of push notifications is unlocked when they’re combined with real-time functionality.
-Together, they help users stay on top of fast-moving apps, and give marketers and developers a powerful way to continually engage and offer value to their users.
+The true potential of push notifications is realized when combined with real-time functionality, helping users stay updated and enabling marketers to engage effectively.

 Push notification use cases